languagetool-org/languagetool-org.github.io/tips-and-tricks.md

 Note that you add negation, as exception already implies negation.
 This way, you get a positive condition (double-negation elimination).
 Another note: the POS tag is specified as a disjunction in the above example.
-This is because any token with a POS tag "nn" would be matched by the exception, so the end token of the pattern would never be found.
+This is because any token with a POS tag `nn` would be matched by the exception, so the end token of the pattern would never be found.
 To make sure that the negated POS exception is actually working properly you need to use the regular expression disjunction and
 include:

-- the SENT_END POS tag (only if the last token may be the last one in the sentence)
+- the `SENT_END` POS tag (only if the last token may be the last one in the sentence)
 - the POS tag of the end token of the skipping pattern ("nn" in this example)
 - the POS tag you actually want to allow in the skipped sequence ("jj" in this example).